nickrigby/silk-grid/README.md

 </div>
 ```

+#### Auto column width
+A column width can also be set to "auto", where it's width is not explicitly set.
+Auto widths can be applied across all breakpoints using `silc-grid__col--auto` or at specific breakpoints using `silc-grid__col--{breakpoint}-auto`.

 ### No gutters
 By default, silc grids have gutters, which are specified using the `$silc-grid--gutter` variable.
 However, using the `silc-grid--no-gutters` modifier class, you can specify individual grids to have no gutters.